 Censorship and strict control on political freedoms characterised the early 19th century in Vienna, indirectly ushering in the homely Biedermeier era of art, lifestyle, and design.

-The counter-revolutionary efforts of the Habsburg authorities did not, however, put an end to nationalist and liberal sentiments across their territories.
+However, all these counter-revolutionary efforts failed to put an end to nationalist and liberal sentiments across the Habsburg imperial territories.

-Both internal and external events continued to chip away at the Habsburg map in subsequent years.
+Indeed, internal and external events continued to chip away at the map of the empire in the years after 1848.

-Franz Joseph eventually decided to redefine the imperial power lines to take the wind out of the sails of Hungarian independence efforts and free up military and other resources tied down keeping Hungary quiet.
+The idea behind the change was to take the wind out of the sails of Hungarian independence efforts and free up military and other resources tied down keeping Hungary quiet.

 (Coin commemorating Franz Joseph’s coronation as King of Hungary in 1867; Josef Tautenhayn d. Ä. (medalist); 1867 (Production), Wien Museum Inv.-Nr.
 6991, reproduced under the terms of the CC BY 4.0 license; photo: Wien Museum)

-This change effectively split the empire into two semi-independent halves: the Kingdom of Hungary and the Austrian Empire.
-Hungary got back its parliament and authority over most internal affairs, but Franz Joseph remained head of state.
-So he was both Emperor of Austria and King of Hungary.
+As a result of the change, Hungary got back its parliament and authority over most internal affairs.
+But Franz Joseph remained head of state.
+As such, he was both Emperor of Austria and King of Hungary.